-Current estimated water usage rates and estimated operational water usage rates for the Bakersfield Station site alternatives were obtained the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]) and Fresno to Bakersfield Section Administrative Draft Supplemental EIR/EIS.
-Current estimated water usage for the Bakersfield Station-Hybrid Alternative is 47.8 acre-feet/year and for the Bakersfield Station-F Street (Locally Generated Alternative) is 84.37 acre-feet/year.
-Estimated future demand for either Bakersfield Station alternative is 52 acre-feet/year.
+Current estimated water usage rates and estimated operational water usage rates for the Bakersfield Station were obtained the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]) and Fresno to Bakersfield Section Administrative Draft Supplemental EIR/EIS.
+Current estimated water usage for the Bakersfield Station-F Street (Locally Generated Alternative) is 84.37acre-feet/year.
+Estimated future demand for the Bakersfield Station alternative is 52 acre-feet/year.

 Current estimated water usage for the Palmdale Station is 144.7, and the estimated future demand is 80 acre-feet/year.
-Therefore, there is a potential increase in existing water usage for the Bakersfield Station-Hybrid Alternative of approximately 4.2 acre-feet/year, and a potential decrease in existing water usage for the Bakersfield Station-F Street (Locally Generated Alternative) of approximately 32.37 acre-feet/year and for the Palmdale Station of approximately 64.7 acre-feet/year.
+Therefore, there is a potential decrease in existing water usage for the Bakersfield Station-F Street (Locally Generated Alternative) of approximately 32.37 acre-feet/year and for the Palmdale Station of approximately 64.7 acre-feet/year.